-McGovern (who is pictured in Nagasaki in the phtograph at the top of his site) observed that, “The main reason it was classified was…because of the horror, the devastation.”
-I also met and interviewed one top member of his military crew, Herbert Sussan,who had fought for years to get the footage aired widely in America, and interviewed some of the hibakusha (bomb survivors) who appear in the footage.
-Those accounts, and the reports by several members of the Japanese newsreel team, form the center of Atomic Cover-Up.
-The fllm includes footage never before seen and segments that have been aired previously are presented for the first time in vivid 4K.
+McGovern (who is pictured in Nagasaki in the photograph at the top of his site) observed that, “The main reason it was classified was…because of the horror, the devastation.”
+I also met and interviewed one top member of his military crew, Herbert Sussan, who had fought for years to get the footage aired widely in America, and interviewed some of the hibakusha (bomb survivors) who appear in the footage.
+Those accounts form the center of Atomic Cover-Up.
+The film includes footage never before seen and segments that have been aired previously are presented for the first time in vivid 4K.

 Watch the first trailer